The Pulse

 “For those of us who struggle driving 55 miles an hour on 465, it increases the speed limit to 65.
 There you go”.

 Besides the changes made, some city areas, such as work zones and the I-465/I-69 construction zone, will remain with lower speed limits, demanding the driver’s attention.
 Also, new rules were applied to the traffic law, ensuring penalties for speeding.
-After May 5, drivers who are caught exceeding 11 miles per hour over the posted speed limit in those work zones will receive a penalty.
+Drivers who are caught exceeding 11 miles per hour over the posted speed limit in those work zones will receive a penalty.

 May it reflect a tendency from US states?